Babe Ruth - Ruth, George Herman

 Pertaining to the game of bridge mathematicians have to make certain mathematical assumptions regarding the calculations of odds or probabilities.
 For example a condition, which is more or less taken for granted, is that a pack of 52 cards has been sufficiently shuffled so that all possible deals are equally probable.
 The students of such mathematical assumptions end their conclusions sometimes in confusion and controversy since such students tend to forget that such conclusions are based on assumptions.
 Once new evidence has been achieved, then the Bayes Theorem is updated a posteri, and all earlier conclusions based on earlier assumptions become flawed.

 In the game of bridge, many odds, probabilities, and percentages are the result of calculations made via Bayes Theorem.
-The student of such mathematically calculated odds, probabilites, and percentages should be aware that the foundation of such conclusions is an assumption.
+The student of such mathematically calculated odds, probabilities, and percentages should be aware that the foundation of such conclusions is an assumption.
 See: The Official Encyclopedia of Bridge, any Edition, under Mathematical Assumptions.

 There are many sites on the Internet, which deal with many and different arguments and argumentations regarding the validity of their, perhaps personal definition of the Bayes Theorem as applied to their personal field of expertise, such as medicine, hospital procedures, etc. The casual reader should be beware of assuming that one definition fits all situations.